-The first step toward that goal is equipping yourself with an understanding of the following information provided on this page, including notification and opt-out rights, limitations to those rights, different approaches to sexual education and strategies to help keep lines of communication open between you, your child and your child’s school.
+The first step toward that goal is equipping yourself with an understanding of the content provided on this page, including information about notification and opt-out rights, limitations to those rights, different approaches to sexual education and strategies to help keep lines of communication open between you, your child and your child’s school.

 We encourage you to keep reading in order to learn more!

 What is a parent’s legal right for notification and opt-out on topics of human sexuality in Alberta?
 What are the significant gaps and limitations of this law?

 When it comes to topics of human sexuality and religion, it is important parents understand their legal right for notification, as well as the significant gaps and limitations of these legal rights.